freand76/digsim/docs/documentation.md

 ### Notes

-Notes with (or without9 descriptive text can be added to the circuit.
+Notes with (or without) descriptive text can be added to the circuit.

 ## Wires